wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-restore.md

 The details blade will display the available information related to the operation.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.
+## Next Steps
+You can also backup and restore Azure Web Apps using REST API (see [Use REST to back up and restore Azure Web Apps](/documentation/articles/websites-csm-backup)).

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 -->
 <!-- keep by customization: begin -->